»

 Finding Your Support

-If you’re considering or new to self-employment, you might like my course to help you find your way with it: Bridge to Self-employment, to learn how it works, up close and personal.
+If you’re considering or new to self-employment, you might like my course to help you find your way with it and have some camaraderie with the journey:

 For now, let’s both go forth and allow some wobbliness.
 It’s natural and normal.